lukebrobbs/personal-site/content/blog/auth-hooks-context/index.md

 export default useAuth
 ```

 Take some time to digest the above code, there is a lot going on!
 This hook will allow us to initiate a login and logout flow for users on our application.

+## Context

 We now need to pass these methods to anywhere in our application that will need it.
 To do this, we will use the [React context API](https://reactjs.org/docs/context.html).

 This will essentially invole creating a React component, that will contain some state, which will be available to any of its child components that subscribe to it.
 The introduction of React's built in `useContext` hook, has made this API even easier to use than it was before.